 In trying to solve whichever problem I have at hand, I will happily use any combination of the following, provided they run on Linux.

-- Integrated computational languages/environments, i.e. MATLAB and Wolfram Mathematica;
+- Integrated computational languages/environments, e.g. MATLAB/Simulink and Wolfram Mathematica/SystemModeler;

-- Bash/Zsh as a scripting language for basic orchestration and system automation;
+- Bash/Zsh as a scripting language for system automation and orchestration;

-- Fortran, F# or R if no other option exist or I feel brave enough.
+- Rust, Fortran or F# if I feel brave enough.